sebfried/pit/readme.md

 ...or copy the parts you need to your project.

 ### 3. Create your Custom Configuration
 PIT looks for files with the name `pit.json`.
-That's the configuration file for the image directory.
+That's the configuration file for a image directory.
 ```
 cd img/
 touch pit.json